How to configure catalogs for Apps?

 All new catalogs are disabled by default when you connect an app.
 It's up to you to enable them when your configuration is ready.

-Please note that catalog can automatically disable if there is a deleted data in the PIM that affects the catalog (e.g., deletion of a channel or locale).
+Please note that catalogs can be automatically disabled if there is a deleted data in the PIM that affects the catalog (e.g., deletion of a channel or locale).

-Also note that if an activated catalog contains a "required" target that is not filled or is no longer filled, the catalog will disabled upon saving.
+Also note that if an activated catalog contains, into its mapping tab, a "required" target that is not filled or is no longer filled, the catalog will disabled upon saving.
 This allows for the work to be saved for later but prevents sending invalid data to the application.